thomasin-rawle/FE-capture-the-flag/README.md

 To collect points the user needs to walk in the drop-off zone.
 This will increase the score tally and also generate a new flag to collect.

+All flags will be saved the current user, so if the game was to be restarted unexpectedly, the user would keep the same flag.

 To maximise the fun potential - Collect - Drop - Repeat

 ### Main Screen - Drawers